Antifungal: Resistance

 Antifungal resistance is a subset of antimicrobial resistance, that specifically applies to fungi that have become resistant to antifungals.
 Resistance to antifungals can arise naturally, for example by genetic mutation or through aneuploidy.
 Extended use of antifungals leads to the development of antifungal resistance through various mechanisms.

-Some fungi (e.g. Candida krusei and fluconazole) exhibit intrinsic resistance to certain antifungal drugs or classes, whereas some species develop antifungal resistance to external pressures.
+Some species of fungi exhibit intrinsic resistance to certain antifungal drugs or classes (e.g. Candida krusei and fluconazole), whereas other species may develop antifungal resistance due to external pressures.
 Antifungal resistance is a One Health concern, driven by multiple extrinsic factors, including extensive fungicidal use, overuse of clinical antifungals, environmental change and host factors.

 Like resistance to antibacterials, antifungal resistance can be driven by antifungal use in agriculture.
 Currently there is no regulation on the use of similar antifungal classes in agriculture and the clinic.

 The emergence of Candida auris as a potential human pathogen that sometimes exhibits multi-class antifungal drug resistance is concerning and has been associated with several outbreaks globally.
 The WHO has released a priority fungal pathogen list, including pathogens with antifungal resistance.